Does your portable air conditioner have a few issues that keep coming up regardless of how many times you think you have the problem resolved?

 If you do not have an overloaded circuit and the AC continues to trigger the breaker, then you should call an electrician.

-Same goes with using an extension cord with a portable AC.
+The same goes for using an extension cord with a portable AC.
 Most extension cords are not rated to be able to handle the surge of an AC compressor starting up.
 If you need to use an extension cord, be sure that it is rated to be able to handle a large appliance like an AC.

 Though a portable air conditioner can be a good idea when you want the convenience of being able to move an air conditioner from room to room, it’s important to remember that convenience doesn’t exactly mean “ease of use”.